skellis46/slipbox/improvisation and the threshold of the self.md

 > [...] when you're truly paying attention to anything what is clear in those moments is that there's no one doing it.
 Everything is simply happening.
 Everything is arising on its own – thoughts, intentions, emotions – and vanishing.
 And this prior condition of consciousness in which all that is happening doesn't itself feel like I. It doesn't feel like a self. [@harris-nodate-what]

-The originator of contact improvisation Steve Paxton describes how when he is 'really on [...] there's almost no memory [and] that gives me a lot of hope of getting away from the self [...] if I can just get over myself' [Paxton, quoted in @despain-2014-landscape p.156]
+In the dance world, the originator of contact improvisation Steve Paxton recounts how when he is 'really on [...] there's almost no memory [and] that gives me a lot of hope of getting away from the self [...] if I can just get over myself' [Paxton, quoted in @despain-2014-landscape p.156]

 Like Harris and like Paxton, in our conversations together Katye and I reached for language that similarly described the dancing in which selfhood is somehow compromised or challenged: